Jump to Navigation

 The Gecko drives are beautiful little things!
 Smaller than a deck of cards.

-This is the parallel port breakout board (BOB) from Ashburn Industrial Repair, also referred to sometimes as the "Hilly Billy" board on the CNCZone forums.
+This is the parallel port breakout board (BOB) from Ashburn Industrial Repair, also referred to sometimes as the "Hill Billy" board on the CNCZone forums.
 This board comes with very nice instructions for connecting it up to the Bridgeport's original drivers if you are in a shop that has three phase mains.

-All of the components fit nicely in the smaller cabinet, the filter caps are under the heatsink for the Gecko drives and I've left a space for another one so I can add an "A" axis for a rotary table.
+All of the components fit nicely in the smaller cabinet, the filter caps are under the heat sink for the Gecko drives and I've left a space for another one so I can add an "A" axis for a rotary table.
 At this point only the spindle motor requires three phase so if I had it to do again I would not buy the rotary phase converter and just use a VFD spindle motor drive.

 The relays are all 24 volts so I built a little driver board with BUZ11 FETs to interface them to the breakout board.
 I'm only using spindle and coolant "on" controls so only two of the six channels are in use.